Basis of Presentation

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

 Interim financial reports are prepared in accordance with the rules and regulations of the Securities and Exchange Commission; accordingly, the reports do not include all of the information and notes required by GAAP for annual financial statements.
 The interim financial information is unaudited, and reflects all normal adjustments that are, in the opinion of management, necessary for the fair presentation of our financial position, results of operations, and cash flows for the interim periods presented.
-The consolidated balance sheet as of December 31, 2017 was derived from audited financial statements, but does not include all disclosures required by GAAP.
-The accompanying financial statements should be read in conjunction with the financial statements included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2017.
+The Company has made certain reclassifications to the prior period to conform to current period presentation.
+The consolidated balance sheet as of December 31, 2018 was derived from audited financial statements but does not include all disclosures required by GAAP.
+The accompanying financial statements should be read in conjunction with the financial statements included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2018.

-Operating results for the three and nine months ended September 30, 2018 are not necessarily indicative of the results that may be expected for the year ending December 31, 2018.
+Operating results for the three and six months ended June 30, 2019 are not necessarily indicative of the results that may be expected for the year ending December 31, 2019.
 The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.